What Is a Data Pipeline and How to Build One

 How to Build a Data Pipeline

 A data pipeline's functionality serves to collect information, but it is also a method to store, access, and analyze the data according to the user's configuration.
-If you want to build a data pipeline, it should store and compress any cumulative data.
+If you want to build data pipelines, it should store and compress any cumulative data.
 You can build your own data pipeline to audit and analyze the information.

 Parts of a Data Pipeline